Prajjval001/Prajjval001/README.md

 - 👋 Hi, I’m @Prajjval001
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently working on Full Stack Project.
-- 💞️ I’m looking to collaborate on project named techdevelopers
 - 📫 How to reach me -mail at @prajjvalverma29@gmail.com

 <!---